F-scheduler: illuminating the free-lunch design space for fast sampling of diffusion models

 We also calculate the PRD in a 6-step inference by sampling 10k captions from COCO 2014 and getting the corresponding image in the COCO dataset as a reference.
-PRD was first used to evaluate GAN.
-Considering two distributions $Q$ and $P$, the first one is the distribution of the generative images, and the second one is the distribution of the original images, the precision shows how much of $Q$ can be generated by $P$, and the recall exhibits how much $P$ can be generated by $Q$.
-For example, if $P$ is a subset of MNIST that only contains numbers ranging from 1 to 4, adding 5 and 6 to the generative distribution reduces the precision, while lacking modes like 3 and 4 will reduce the recall rate.
-Our experiment shows that the recall rate of the flash diffusion in the 6-step is less than that of us.
+Our experiment shows that the generative diversity of the flash diffusion in the 6-step is less than that of us.
 The guidance scale of our sampler is 5.